 This partnership embodies what Galactic Unite is all about and celebrates our shared passion and vision to inspire the next generation.

 We are proud to sponsor the Virgin Galactic Pioneer Award which honors a student who uses an innovative, hands-on approach to solve some of the greatest engineering challenges.
-For more information and for a chance to win some incredible prizes and experiences enter the Google Science Fair now!
+For more information visit Google Science Fair.

 Student Launch Program